 Lune Rising (2014) explored sea level rise and the endurance of microplastics through the history of the River Lune’s maritime history.
 Commissioned by Lancaster’s First Fridays.
 More

 Tales from the Towpath (2014) was an interactive story set along Manchester’s waterways using AR, geocaching, performance and microprint.
 Made in collaboration with Maya Chowdhry, Michelle Green and Helen Varley Jamieson.
+It was shortlisted for the New Media Writing Prize.
 More

 Earlier this summer, 2019, the National Oceanography Centre and Sefton Council approached me to work with them on creating a narrated coastal walk along Crosby’s shoreline, north of Liverpool.
 The plan was, through bringing together science and the arts, to raise awareness of shoreline change and coastal hazards, to actualize and make intimate the sense of movement and uncertainty that occurs along the coast.
 The poems capture changes in land use, coastal processes, shoreline management and observational techniques.
 They are located at five points along the Crosby shoreline, and can be heard in any order.
 By becoming more aware of changing coastal conditions, we hope people will act as advocates in shaping how communities better prepare future change.